simrenbasra/simys-blog/_posts/2024-08-02-my_first_post.md

 In addition to technical skills, I further developed my problem-solving and communication abilities, especially regarding translating data insights into meaningful business findings.

+## Future Plans

+Since completing the bootcamp, I’ve been working on some personal projects to build out my portfolio.
+For an overview of my projects, please visit my GitHub profile.
+Currently, I’m focused on refining the skills I have learnt and ensuring I have a solid foundation in data science.
+In the coming month, I will be looking for junior data scientist opportunities where I can apply all the skills I have developed and contribute to a team.
+I am excited to see where my journey into data science leads.
+Although I’ve found parts to be challenging, I’m pleased to have discovered a career path that excites me as much as data science does.
+Every project I complete is enjoyable, and I can’t wait to start my career where I get to do this every day!